DaveOGQ/DealershipAPI/README.md

 ### Continous Development

+#### local development

+for local developement add the following variables to the .env file and rename them accoringly in db.js

+    DB_HOST=localhost
+    DB_PORT=
+    DB_USER=
+    DB_PASSWORD=
+    DB_NAME=

+#### docker develepment

+The dockerfile and docker compsose files can be cofigured to update the containers upon any saved changes.

+- For development purposes uncomment the Dockerfile command, docker-compose volumes line for the api and console.log() statements in the routes files

+  - CMD ["npm", "run", "devStart"] in Dockerfile
+  - volumes: .:/usr/src/app in docker-compose.yml

+- For production keep the default
+  - CMD ["npm", "run", "start"]

 ## Creating and Running Docker Containers

 - When running the .yml file for the first time the init.sql file will be used to setup the databse.